wimpysworld/antsy-alien-attack-pico/README.md

 - Minimal player HUD due to 128x128
 - Target 60FPS on low-power handhelds
 - Use particle system to overcome sprite bank limits
+- Use palette swaps to overcome sprite bank limits
 - Hitbox collision detection to preserve performance budget

 ## Risks 🚨